GabrielFraga962/GabrielFraga962/README.md

-# Olá!
-Bem-Vindo(a) 👋
+# Helo!
+Welcome 👋

-## Me chamo Gabriel Fraga e este é o meu perfil no **GitHub.**
+## My name is Gabriel Fraga and this is my profile on **GitHub.**
-- 💻 Sou um entusiasta da área de tecnologia
+- 💻 I'm a technology enthusiast
-- 🎮 Gosto de Video Game
+- 🎮 I like video game
-- 🎻 Música Classica é a minha paixão!
-Assim como o Jazz
+- 🎻 Classical Music is my passion! just like jazz
-- Aqui se encontra um pouco do meu trabalho.
-Fique a vontade para explorá-lo
+- Here is some of my work.
+Feel free to explore it

 ![Cosmos](https://media.giphy.com/media/TCgUh7XRj32Hlt3DfU/giphy.gif)